• Skip to primary navigation

 We have a sufficient number of tech companies in Bengaluru.
 Let the new ones go to other parts of the country.
 Bengaluru cannot handle additional traffic and people.
 However, for now, we should have attracted corporates to Mysuru.
 We have failed miserably in our Mission Mysuru.

-Andhra Pradesh & Telangana states have been proactive in attracting new corporates which could translate to a loss of thousands of jobs in Karnataka.
-A premier mobile company decided to start their factory in a neighbouring state because of the red tape in Karnataka.
+Andhra Pradesh & Telangana states have been proactive in attracting new corporates, which could translate to a loss of thousands of jobs in Karnataka.
+A premier mobile company decided to start its factory in a neighbouring state because of the red tape in Karnataka.
 Sad.
 This is the case irrespective of which party is in power.

-Bangalore stands 13th in terms of doing business whereas Andhra & Telangana occupied the first place.
+Bangalore ranks 13th in terms of doing business, whereas Andhra Pradesh and Telangana rank first.
 Clearly, Karnataka is unlucky.

 The present government has launched a few good schemes for startups.
 It would be a lot more useful if the products being developed in govt sponsored incubators can be put to use in the real world.
 They should discourage startups which are full of buzzwords (AI, ML, Blockchain) and have nothing to show.
 Reason: Not all startups can expect to be a Unicorn, very few get funded.